 But I will give you my picture that I have right now, but of course warn you that it is my personal opinion that is taken from the micro perspective “real estate sales on Costa del Sol” and based on my 19 years of experience in the industry.
 I think many people miss out on the micro-perspective in their analyses; journalists often use statistics for the whole of Spain.
 But they miss the special situation we have on the Costa del Sol.

 A large part of the market on the Costa del Sol consists of foreigners who invest and / or buy a second home.
 It does not happen in other parts of Spain, such as Extremadura, La Rioja or Navarra.
 Therefore, I thinks it’s wrong to use statistics for the whole of Spain to try to predict the future here.
-The reason is that we influenced so many nationalities with lots of different currencies.
+The reason is that we are influenced by so many nationalities with lots of different currencies.
 I have seen many analyses that emphasise on the differences with the recent crisis, most concerning the situation of the banks and that this crisis did not arise from the mortgage sector like the 2008 crisis.
 That is true, but I think it is more interesting to see what similarities exist and, above all, what perspectives you as an individual can benefit from.

-From my own point of view, I can say that the last crisis paved the way for our company, thanks to the declining prices.
-Many of our customers from eg. Scandinavia had a very strong currency against the euro.
+From my own point of view I can say that the last crisis paved the way for our company, thanks to the declining prices.
+Many of our customers from eg. Scandinavia had a very strong currency against the Euro.
 I will use the Swedish currency SEK as an example as this article was originally written for the Swedish Magazine (www.svenskamagasinet.nu) but as it stands right now both the British Pound and Norwegian krone could have been exemplified.

 In 2012 we sold discounted properties to Swedes who then got an exchange rate of 8.18; 100,000 Euros cost SEK 818,000.
 At the beginning of May 2020, 100,000 Euros costs around SEK 1,070,000.
 That is, the currency was cheap in 2012, but expensive for Swedes in 2020.
 We can also predict that prices will undoubtedly go down this year.
 Demand will be low and mainly based on Spanish buyers.
 It takes some time for the market to find its bottom level before it goes up again and no one knows when it will turn.
 But personally, I think the recovery can go much faster this time around, as interest is still great.
 So the time to find “bargains” can be short.
 Our company has still sold homes during quarantine time – without being able to show them physically!